 An application can grant permission for Ice to violate at-most-once semantics for certain Slice operations by marking them as idempotent, causing Ice to retry a request that otherwise would be ineligible because the server has already received it.
-We discuss idempotent operations in more detail below
+We discuss idempotent operations in more detail below.

 If Ice determines that an invocation cannot be retried, it raises the exception that caused the request failure to the application.
 On the other hand, if Ice does retry the invocation and the subsequent retries also fail, Ice raises the last exception to the application.
-For example, if the first attempt fails with ConnectionRefusedException and the retry fails with ConnectTimeoutException, the invocation raises ConnectTimeoutException to the application.
+For example, if the first attempt fails with ConnectTimeoutException, the invocation raises ConnectTimeoutException to the application.